 After reviewing I-205 Toll Project Regional Transportation Plan amendment, do you have any comments to share?
 Zip Code 97046 I live off the 10th Street exit and entrance.
 I have to cross the bridge everyday to get onto McLoughlin Blvd and come back.
 I will have to pay everyday.
 I have a limited income.
 This may be a hardship on me.
 Will there be exceptions for people like myself?
 A pass of somesort?
 97068 Plan is RUBBISH!
 87068 97068 97068 Tolls in general are regressive taxes that unfairly impact lower income people to a greater degree.
 This toll is also unfair geographically to people living near the tolls.
 In addition, this toll will worsen already bad traffic on surface roads.
 It is inconceivable how anyone can think it is a good idea.
 97068 This tolling will not only make neighborhood road traffic horrific as people avoid the tolled roads, it will effect low income families that are barely making it by now, by making them pay to drive to work.
 With more cars on side roads, those roads will break down faster than expected and need repair, causing more costly projects.
 If you want to toll roads, toll those that allow Washington drivers to enter the state.
 They come here to shop without paying taxes and they do not help to pay for roads in Oregon.
 Oregonians in the metro area already spend a great amount in taxes and fees that are supposed to pay for projects like this.
 Not to mention that there is a massive infrastructure bill in the works at the federal level to improve these exact things.
 This idea needs to go to the voters within the metro area, we deserve the right to have our say.
 97045 Why is tolling not on the ballot?
 Why is this issue in the hands of a few unelected folks?
 It looks to me like tolling is going to happen regardless of any opposition to tolls.
 97045 Tolling an old freeway is absurd.
 This will harm the nearby communities and truly punish those who live locally and utilize the freeway for essential activities of daily living.
 Exempt those in adjacent communities from the toll and much of your pushback will go away.
 Although you'll still be backing up West Linn and Oregon City surface streets to make those cities competitive non-functional.
+97078 97045

-97078 No not implement tolls.
-97045 My wife and I have lived in the Willamette area of West Linn for 44 years.
-By no approved decision of ours it appears we will no penalized to pay more heavily that others because of where we live.
-Why must we pay more than others to get to and from our should be a reasonable limit for those living in West Linn, While we are elderly seniors on limited income, we are only asking for Especially if we are being tolled for using I-205 and non-I-205 streets to get to our house. house.
-There Please do not go thought with fee tolling bridges in my area (Oregon City) or in Oregon at all.
+Especially if we are being tolled for using I-205 and non-I-205 streets to get to our house.97045Please do not go thought with fee tolling bridges in my area (Oregon City) or in Oregon at all.
 It will limit travel for folks who are already struggling with work, a pandemic, and shut downs.
 Please stop, as are already high taxes are misused, abused, and if used for what they are intended for would be enough.
-It will only HURT, us local folks who work and live in Oregon.
-97045
+It will only HURT, us local folks who work and live in Oregon.97045 should be a reasonable limit for those living in West Linn, While we are elderly seniors on limited income, we are only asking for fairness.